Best & Worst Toyota Highlander Years

 The 2014 Toyota Highlander

-The third-generation Highlander, introduced in 2014, offered a more premium feel, increased power, and advanced safety features.
+The third-gen Highlander, introduced in 2014, aimed for a more upscale feel with increased power and sophisticated safety tech.

 Best Years: 2014, 2016, 2017, 2018

-These models excelled in reliability, performance, and boasted upscale interior quality.
-Fuel economy was improved due to the introduction of a more efficient transmission, and the Highlander’s tech features became more user-friendly.
+These model years nailed the trifecta of dependability, performance, and interior quality.
+Fuel economy got a boost thanks to a more efficient transmission, and the tech features became more user-friendly.

-Safety was another strong point, with Toyota’s Safety Sense package adding pre-collision warning and lane departure warning.
+Safety was a strong suit here.
+Toyota’s Safety Sense package added goodies like pre-collision warning and lane departure alerts, keeping the Highlander competitive in an increasingly safety-conscious market.

 Neutral Year: 2015